Skip to main content

 Question 3: How much do the trust commitments matter to your team?
 For some teams, the data training question is acute.
 For others, it is tolerable.
 The right answer depends on your specific data sensitivity and the level of structural commitment you want from your AI vendor.

-For most modern stack software teams in the 5 to 500 segment, Pulse is the better fit because it covers where the work actually happens.
+For most modern stack software teams in the 5 to 500 segment, Pulse is the better fit because it models where the work actually happens instead of indexing it.
 For Atlassian native enterprises, Rovo is the better fit because it covers their specific stack with deep integration.
 Both can be defended as the right choice for their respective segments.

 Live demo at pulsehq.tech.